-^{29.} Stanley M. Lemon, "Managing Personnel Reliability at the Galveston National Laboratory University of Texas Medical Branch," (presented at the NSABB Public Consultation on Personnel Reliability Among Individuals with Access to Select Agents, Bethesda, Maryland, U.S.A., April 3, 2009), oba.od.nih.gov/biosecurity/meetings/200904/Lemon.pdf (accessed May 5, 2009).
+^{29.} Stanley M. Lemon, "Managing Personnel Reliability at the Galveston National Laboratory University of Texas Medical Branch," (presented at the NSABB Public Consultation on Personnel Reliability Among Individuals with Access to Select Agents, Bethesda, Maryland, U.S.A., April 3, 2009), individuals in these high-containment laboratories operate under severe, and often continual, pressure and stress, so these assessments are typically aimed at biosafety.